-My visit of Austin in Texas was a lot different than what I was expecting.
+My visit to Austin in Texas was a lot different than what I was expecting.
 We all have those images and prejudices about Texas.
 Over there, they’re all cowboys, Texas is a giant desert where it’s scorching outside and there’s nothing there apart from three or four big cities, all the Texans are close-minded, not welcoming and racists, we don’t understand a single word of what they say because of their accent, they’re all obese in Texas, etc… When I told a guy I was going to Texas to visit Austin, he said “Don’t walk alone over there, you’re black, you risk getting shot in the street.
 Be careful, I’d like to see you coming back fine“.
 So… How was Texas?
 Austin in particular?

 I won’t maintain the suspense, I loved my visit of Austin.
 Actually, when I did my research before going to Texas, I read that the city of Austin was very different from the rest of Texas.
 We can still feel this southern flavor, but the city is a lot more liberal than its neighbors Dallas, Houston or San Antonio.
 Therefore I cannot say much about Texas in general, but Austin is really worth the detour.
 It’s a quirky city, and its slogan is Keep Austin Weird.